 Some photos of our delicious dinner:

-These pigs are well treated, hand-reared pigs and it shows in the flavour of the meat.
-We simply cannot recommend The Principled Pig enough, if you see Andy and Anna at the next farmers market give their pork a go.
-This is a high quality product, you won’t be disappointed.1
+Well treated, hand-reared pigs and it shows in the flavour of the meat.
+We highly recommend The Principled Pig and if you see them at a farmers market give their pork a taste.
+This is a high quality product.